Sobeston/zig.guide/chapter-1.md

 # Slices

 Slices can be thought of as a pair of `[*]T` (the pointer to the data) and a `usize` (the element count).
 Their syntax is given as `[]T`, with `T` being the child type.
 Slices are used heavily throughout Zig for when you need to operate on arbitrary amounts of data.
 Slices have the same attributes as pointers, meaning that there also exists const slices.
 For loops also operate over slices.
-String literals in zig coerce to `[]const u8`.
+String literals in Zig coerce to `[]const u8`.

 Here, the syntax `x[n..m]` is used to create a slice from an array.
 This is called __slicing__, and creates a slice of the elements starting at `x[n]` and ending at `x[m - 1]`.
 This example uses a const slice as the values which the slice points to do not need to be modified.